Intevation/intelmq-fody/docs/SetupExampleUbuntu.md

 ln -s ../intelmq-mailgen/extras/checkticket-spa/checkticket.py .
 ```

-(Check checkticket.py that it will serve `/home/fody/www/index.html`.)
+(Modify checkticket.py that it will serve `/home/fody/www/index.html`.)

 Copy the build `dist` directory over and rename it to `www`: